Abidjan Ivory Coast thumbs

 Groundbreaking

-The groundbreaking ceremony for the Abidjan Côte d’Ivoire Temple was held Thursday, November 8, 2018, at 10:00 a.m.
+The groundbreaking ceremony for the Abidjan Côte d’Ivoire Temple was held Thursday, 8 November 2018, at 10:00 a.m.
 Attendance at the services was by invitation only, but the general public was able to view the proceedings live at local meetinghouses.
-The groundbreaking was performed by Elder Neil L. Andersen of the Quorum of the Twelve Apostles.[4]Groundbreaking Announced for Abidjan Cote d’Ivoire Temple,” The Church of Jesus Christ of Latter-day Saints News Release, 4 Oct.
-2018, 8 Oct.
-2018 During the program he said “Let this be an example for us in our own lives.
+The groundbreaking was performed by Elder Neil L. Andersen of the Quorum of the Twelve Apostles.[9]Groundbreaking Announced for Abidjan Cote d’Ivoire Temple,” The Church of Jesus Christ of Latter-day Saints News Release, 4 Oct.
+2018,https://news-gh.churchofjesuschrist.org/article/groundbreaking-announced-for-abidjan-cote-divoire-temple.
+During the program he said “Let this be an example for us in our own lives.
 Let us devote ourselves during these months of construction to better shaping our character and souls to be ready to enter the dedicated temple.
 Let us be better husbands and wives, better children; let us be more true to following the Savior. … Let us be honest in our tithes and offerings.
 Let us be kind and generous to those around us.
-Let us pray with humility and real intent.”[5]Taylor, Scott.
-“These Are the Highlights of the Ivory Coast Temple Groundbreaking.”
+Let us pray with humility and real intent.”[10]Taylor, Scott.
+“These Are the Highlights of the Ivory Coast Temple Groundbreaking, https://www.thechurchnews.com/temples/2018-11-08/these-are-the-highlights-of-the-ivory-coast-temple-groundbreaking-156100.”
 Church News, 9 Aug.
 2019.

 Also attending and speaking were Daniel Kablan Duncan, the nation’s vice-president, and M. Mattias N’Gouan, major of Cocody.